simonw/til/datasette/playwright-tests-datasette-plugin.md

 Today I integrated Playwright into the tests for one of my Datasette plugins for the first time.
 I based my work off Alex Garcia's [tests for datasette-comments](https://github.com/datasette/datasette-comments/tree/0.1.0/tests).

-I added Playwright to me [datasette-search-all](https://github.com/simonw/datasette-search-all) plugin as part of [issue #19](https://github.com/simonw/datasette-search-all/issues/19).
+I added Playwright to my [datasette-search-all](https://github.com/simonw/datasette-search-all) plugin as part of [issue #19](https://github.com/simonw/datasette-search-all/issues/19).
 Here's what I did.

 ## Playwright as a test dependency